 - 100-399: Moderate risk of developing atherosclerosis and artery blockages over the next 10 years

 - 400 or greater: High risk of suffering a cardiac event in the next 10 years

-“Depending on your score, your doctor may recommend lifestyle measures and medications to lower your disease risk,” he says.
+“Depending on your score, your doctor may recommend lifestyle measures and medications to lower your disease risk,” Dr. Farah says.
 “If your calcium score is high, this is a warning that extensive hardening of the arteries may be present and aggressive prevention strategies should be used.”

 The calcium score test is recommended for men age 45 or older and women age 55 or older who do not have a history of coronary artery disease.
-In addition, you should have one or more risk factors for heart disease, which include:
+In addition, you should have one or more risk factors for heart disease, such as:

 - High blood cholesterol